smart EQ fortwo (2018)

 Purchase, Tax & Grants

-The Smart EQ fortwo is eligible for the OZEV Plug-in Car and EV chargepoint grants.
-You will also benefit from £0 road tax and £0 London Congestion Charge.
+The Smart EQ fortwo is only eligible for the EV chargepoint grant, but you will benefit from £0 road tax and £0 London Congestion Charge.

 |Vehicle Excise Duty (VED)||Amount|